 Smokeless tobacco is another name for oral or spit tobacco and it usually refers only to tobacco products that are placed in the mouth.
 Each product is slightly different, and they were developed at different times and in different places.

-Four kinds of smokeless tobacco are sold in the United States:
+Four types of smokeless (oral) tobacco are sold in the United States:

-Snuff is finely ground tobacco packaged in cans or pouches, which can be sold dry (powdered form that is sniffed) or moist (placed between the lower lip or cheek and gum), and is sometimes used in teabag-like pouches.
-Examples of dry snuff include Bruton and Dental Snuff.
-Some moist snuff brands are Copenhagen and Skoal.
+Snuff is finely ground tobacco packaged in cans or pouches, which can be sold dry (as a powdered form that is sniffed) or moist (placed between the lower lip or cheek and gum).
+It’s sometimes used in teabag-like pouches.

-Chewing tobacco ("chew") is available in loose leaves, plugs, or twists of tobacco, and is placed between the cheek and gum or teeth.
-Examples include Red Man and Levi Garrett.
+Chewing tobacco (known as "chew") is available in loose leaves, plugs, or twists of tobacco, and is placed between the cheek and gum or teeth.

-Dissolvable tobacco is another spitless, frequently flavored tobacco product that is finely milled and dissolves orally.
-Ariva, Stonewall, and Camel orbs, strips, and sticks are some of the available products.
+Dissolvable tobacco is another spitless, frequently flavored tobacco product.
+It’s finely milled and dissolves in the mouth.